hilaryrowe/documentation3/oeeCalculations/roger-quality.md

 Defective units can be tracked in one of two ways:

-* _Automatic Classification_ - based on configuration rules for sensor values received in cycles data \(1 to 1 with output calculated for the cycle period\)
+* Automatic Detection, that is, detection_ _based on the asset's sensor input.

 ![](/assets/Screen Shot 2016-08-15 at 2.47.44 PM.png)

 ![](/assets/Screen Shot 2016-08-15 at 4.04.46 PM.png)

-* _Manual Entry_ - entered by Sight Machine users using Defect Entry \(each entry represents 'n' number of defects\)
+* Manual Entry, that is, defects entered using the Defect Entry \(each entry represents 'n' number of defects\)

 ![](/assets/Screen Shot 2016-08-15 at 3.06.04 PM.png)